 Skip to main content

-This year marks 80 years since the end of the Second World War and 75 years since the Schuman Declaration – two milestones that played a crucial role in the birth of the European Union.
-On 9 May, we celebrate Europe Day, a symbol of unity and peace.
-In times of uncertainty and new challenges, the significance of this celebration is greater than ever.
+This year marks 80 years since the end of the Second World War and the 75th anniversary of the Schuman Declaration.
+These two milestones played a decisive role in the creation of the European Union.
+On 9th May, we celebrate Europe Day – a symbol of peace and unity.
+At a time of uncertainty and new challenges, the importance of this celebration is greater than ever.

 The Schuman Declaration

-In 1950, Europe was still recovering from the devastation of the Second World War, while tensions from the emerging Cold War were already on the rise.
-A group of European leaders, many of whom had experienced the horrors of both world wars, envisioned a united Europe.
+In 1950, Europe was still recovering from the devastation of the Second World War, while tensions from the onset of the Cold War were already beginning to emerge.
+A group of European leaders – many of whom had lived through the horrors of both world wars – shared a vision of a united Europe.
 On 9 May 1950, French Foreign Minister Robert Schuman presented a declaration proposing the establishment of transnational economic cooperation in Europe.
 He called for the creation of the European Coal and Steel Community.

 • A photo in black and white depicting european politicians having a meeting